-Jesse Jones married Mary Gibbs Jones in 1920.
-Mary Gibbs was born in 1872, in Mexia, Texas, where she grew up with nine brothers and sisters in a home filled with music and books.
-She attended Methodist College in Waco, Texas, at a time when few women went to college or even finished high school.
-Her exposure to literature, music, education and other cultures through extensive travel kindled a lifelong interest in learning and the arts.
+Mary Gibbs was an active community volunteer, who helped establish some of Houston’s early nonprofit institutions.
+She grew up in a home filled with music and books and attended Methodist College in Waco, Texas, when few women finished high school.
+Her exposure to literature, music, education, and travel kindled an enduring interest in learning and the arts.

-Mrs. Jones brought opera to Houston radio, served on the general council of New York’s Metropolitan Opera and helped First Lady Mamie Eisenhower support military widows.
-She joined Houston Endowment’s board in 1954, and one year later the foundation made a $1 million grant to build the Mary Gibbs Jones College at Rice Institute (now Rice University) so women, for the first time, could live on campus.
+Mrs. Jones joined Houston Endowment’s board of directors in 1954.
+Soon after, the foundation made a $1 million grant to build the Mary Gibbs Jones College at Rice Institute (now Rice University) so women, for the first time, could live on campus.

-In the 1950s, Houston Endowment began making even larger grants.
-The foundation donated $1 million to the University of Houston for the Fred J. Heyne Building—named in honor of Mr. Jones’s closest business associate and Houston Endowment’s first president.
-The foundation helped develop the Texas Medical Center by making substantial contributions for new hospitals, schools and a library and funding scholarship programs to train nurses.
-The foundation helped to support Houston’s low-income citizens through grants to health and human service organizations and added to the city’s vitality by supporting established and emerging arts organizations.
+In the 1950s, Houston Endowment began to make larger grants.
+The Foundation donated $1 million to the University of Houston for the Fred J. Heyne Building—named in honor of Jones’s closest business associate and Houston Endowment’s first president.
+It also helped develop the Texas Medical Center through substantial contributions for new hospitals, schools, and a library as well as scholarship programs to train nurses.

 Before he passed away, Jones told his nephew John T. Jones, Jr., that he hoped Houston would one day have an outstanding center for the performing arts.
-As Houston Endowment’s president, John Jones went before the City Council in 1962 and offered to build and donate a downtown performing arts hall to the city.
-Just the week before, Houston Endowment had donated land to the Alley Theatre for a new building.
-Mr. Jones explained to the Council, “We hope to help the whole area culturally with these gifts.”
+As Houston Endowment’s president, John Jones went before the City Council in 1962, and offered to build and donate a downtown performing arts hall to the city.
 Four years later, the Jesse H. Jones Center for the Performing Arts opened to great acclaim and began the area’s transformation into a thriving arts destination.